yuchengkuo/yckuo/content/project/formula-student.md

 ### Problem-solving

-Throughout the whole journey, dealing with the problems/challenges we faced was daily routines with no exaggeration, and they probably were where most lessons came from.
+Throughout the whole journey, dealing with the problems/challenges we faced was daily routines, and they probably were where most lessons came from.

 ![All teams from Taiwan at the competition site](project/building-the-racecar/team-taiwan_cni7gy) {% image_caption=true %}

-🏁 🏁 🏁 Thanks for reading!
+🏁 🏁 🏁

-## External Links
+## Links

 {% deflist %}